 Just yesterday, I saw that Coca Cola is turning to bioplastics for their packaging of consumer goods and UPS is introducing carbon-neutral shipping.

-But what about the product information development and delivery?
+What about product information development and delivery?

 Your product information is your potential customer's first glimpse of who you are.
 Product documentation can be a cost center or a revenue generator.
 It can improve your customer service and your speed to market which equals higher customer retention and increased sales.
 And it's an area where every company can make an immediate impact on green initiatives that often gets overlooked.
 Done right, it can even make your company more environmentally friendly.